Grants

 Federal Pell Grants

 Administered by the U.S. Department of Education, Federal Pell Grants provide financial assistance to undergraduates with exceptional financial need.
-Funds may be used for tuition, fees, books, room and board, and other educational expenses.
+Pell Grants are limited to 12 semesters of eligibility.

 Eligibility